 Hard copies of the Chicago Manual of Style are also available at the Research Support Desk on Library North 1.

-The basic components of a reference are, in this general order:
+The basic components of a reference are:

 Creative Commons licensed image by Flickr user Holger Zscheyge

 The specific format of your citations will depend upon the documentation style you are using.
 Different disciplines use different styles - check with your professor if you are unsure of which one to use.

 Commonly used styles include APA, MLA, Chicago, and Turabian.
 Each of these has an official style guide.
 These manuals contain detailed examples on citing a wide variety of sources.
 In addition, they contain information about proper formating such as margin and font size.

 For most styles, you cite your sources in two places:

 1) Within your paper - Immediately after using a source, include a parenthetical citation, footnote or endnote.

 2) At the end of your paper - Assemble a complete list of your sources.
 This is knows as a "Bibliography," "Reference List" or "Works Cited" section.

 Use software to manage your sources - download citations from library databases; export the bibliography into your paper.